joniles/mpxj/mkdocs/docs/index.md

 </p>

-Head over to my [sponsors page](https://github.com/sponsors/joniles) if you'd like to see your name and logo here!
+Head over to my [sponsors page](https://github.com/sponsors/joniles) if you'd like to see your name and logo here, or you could just [buy me a coffee](https://buymeacoffee.com/joniles)!

 ## File Formats